 If you were injured in a truck crash, Virginia law does provide you with legal remedies to recover compensation for your losses.
-The process is complex, whether you are filing an insurance claim or exercising your rights through a civil lawsuit.
-It is smart to entrust a Virginia truck accident attorney to assist with the process, please contact Hampton Injury Law PLC today to schedule a case evaluation regarding your options.
+Whether you are filing an insurance claim or exercising your rights through a civil lawsuit, the process is complex.
+It is smart to entrust a Virginia truck accident attorney to assist with the process; please contact Hampton Injury Law PLC today to schedule a case evaluation regarding your options.

 Negligence is behind most truck crashes, but the term has a special meaning in the practice of law.
 You are only entitled to compensation if you can prove that the truck driver breached his or her legal duty to exercise reasonable care, which led to the collision.
 The VDOT traffic accidents report lists some of the factors that frequently cause semi-truck collisions, including: